neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/README.md

 gpus
 ```

-## Poly-Grames
+## GE

-### Poly-Grames Network Account

-A **Poly-Grames** network account is required to have access to various computation resources available in the laboratory.
+A [**GE**](https://www.ge.polymtl.ca/compte-informatique/) network account is required to have access to internal computational resources.

-In order to request a **Poly-Grames** network account you need to have your Polytechnique ID number, which you get during your [onboarding](https://github.com/neuropoly/onboarding/issues).
+You will receive a GE account during your [onboarding](https://github.com/neuropoly/onboarding/issues).

 ```{note}
 If you want to find out who is behind u/pXXXXXX Grames account, type this:
 ~~~
-getent passwd <GRAMES_ACCOUNT>
+getent passwd <ID>
 ~~~
 To list all lab members:
 ~~~